sakshi-sharma3/Potato_Leafs_Detection/README.md

 ## Dataset

-The dataset consists of images of potato leaves with different diseases.
-It is sourced from Kaggle and preprocessed before training the model.
+The model is trained on a Potato Leaf Dataset obtained from PlantVillage.
+It contains thousands of labeled images of healthy and diseased potato leaves.

-## Model
+## Model Structure

 - Convolutional Neural Network (CNN) architecture.
 - Pretrained models like VGG16 or ResNet may be used.
 - Trained on labeled images of healthy and diseased potato leaves.
+- 📈 Results & Accuracy

 ## Contributing